Professionalising The Ocean Cleanup has been saved

 The Ocean Cleanup designs and develops advanced technologies to rid the world's oceans and rivers of plastic.
 Deloitte supports The Ocean Cleanup with our full breadth and depth of services

-In the past years, Deloitte was present during the launch of Wilson (System 001) and the successor, System 001/B, we were there during the reveal of the Interceptor and the economic assessment of the price tag of plastic pollution.
+In the past years, Deloitte was present during the launch of Wilson (System 001) and the successor, System 001/B. We were there during the reveal of the Interceptor and the economic assessment of the price tag of plastic pollution.
 Deloitte colleagues who participated in these projects share their experiences for The Ocean Cleanup in blogs and articles on various topics.
-Read them below.
+Read more about the Core team.

 An increasing number of initiatives and studies have put the spotlight on the environmental damage caused by marine plastic pollution.
 However there is also a financial impact of plastic pollution which has not been discussed in detail yet.
 Kees Mackenbach and other Deloitte collegues developed a comprehensive model to calculate the global economic impact of plastic pollution, and the results are quite shocking.

 Kees: 'Before starting the assessment, various international studies had already indicated the impact of plastic pollution on several sectors in specific countries (such as fishing and/or tourism in the EU).
 Over the course of 1-2 years, we collaborated with many experts from The Ocean Cleanup & Deloitte Global to assess & combine these studies, gather global data, and create a model that could give us an estimate of the total economic impact per country.
 It was a great experience to work with everyone at The Ocean Cleanup and Deloitte to provide this important, and first, comprehensive view of the economic impact of plastic pollution worldwide.'

 Colleauges involved in this project:

 - Writers of white paper: Vincent Viool, Jorg Schalekamp, Abhishek Gupta, en Laurens Petten